 How can I indicate my plugin/theme is compatible with ClassicPress?

-Plugins and themes should be tagged ‘ClassicPress’ to allow users to easily find them when searching on the WordPress.org site or repositories via the ClassicPress admin panel.
+Plugins should be tagged ‘ClassicPress’ to allow users to easily find them when searching on the WordPress.org site or the Plugins screen in the ClassicPress admin panel.

 I think I found a bug – what do I do?